encore film book classics - recent releases - other releases - also available - ferguson career biographies - other books

 30. HOLLYWOOD SONGSTERS: Singers Who Act and Actors Who Sing.
 A Biographical Dictionary (2nd edition) by James Robert Parish and Michael R. Pitts

 For enthusiasts of screen musicals, singing, Hollywood history, and the lives of movie stars, no other published work equals this presentation of the on- and off-camera careers of more than 100 performers who made major contributions to the American screen musical.
 While the emphasis of this book is on each star’s contribution to movie musicals and other genres of film, the individual's full career is also put in the spotlight.
 Each performer’s chapter contains a filmography, discography, a list of Broadway appearances, as well as the star’s performances in radio and television series.
-Among the many notables included are: June Allyson, Don Ameche, Julie Andrews, the Andrews Sisters, Fred Astaire, Gene Autry, Harry Belafonte, Bobby Breen, Eddie Cantor, Diahann Carroll, Cher, Maurice Chevalier, Perry Como, Bing Crosby, Sammy Davis Jr., Doris Day, Marlene Dietrich, Deanna Durbin, Nelson Eddy, Ruth Etting, Dale Evans, Alice Faye, Connie Francis, Judy Garland, Betty Grable, Dick Haymes, Lena Horne, Betty Hutton, Burl Ives, Herb Jeffries, Al Jolson, Howard Keel, Gene Kelly, Kris Kristofferson, Dorothy Lamour, Mario Lanza, Jeanette MacDonald, Madonna, Dean Martin, Mary Martin, Tony Martin, Lauritz Melchior, Ethel Merman, Bette Midler, Liza Minnelli, Carmen Miranda, Grace Moore, Helen Morgan, Willie Nelson, Olivia Newton-John, Dolly Parton, Dick Powell, Jane Powell, Elvis Presley, Martha Raye, Debbie Reynolds, Tex Ritter, Paul Robeson, Ginger Rogers, Roy Rogers, Diana Ross, Frank Sinatra, Kate Smith, Barbra Streisand, Shirley Temple, Sophie Tucker, Rudy Vallee, Ethel Water, and Mae West.
+Among the many notables included are: June Allyson, Don Ameche, Julie Andrews, the Andrews Sisters, Fred Astaire, Gene Autry, Harry Belafonte, Bobby Breen, Eddie Cantor, Diahann Carroll, Cher, Maurice Chevalier, Perry Como, Bing Crosby, Sammy Davis Jr., Doris Day, Marlene Dietrich, Irene Dunne, Deanna Durbin, Nelson Eddy, Ruth Etting, Dale Evans, Alice Faye, Connie Francis, Judy Garland, Betty Grable, Dick Haymes, Lena Horne, Betty Hutton, Burl Ives, Herb Jeffries, Al Jolson, Howard Keel, Gene Kelly, Kris Kristofferson, Dorothy Lamour, Mario Lanza, Jeanette MacDonald, Madonna, Dean Martin, Mary Martin, Tony Martin, Lauritz Melchior, Ethel Merman, Bette Midler, Liza Minnelli, Carmen Miranda, Grace Moore, Helen Morgan, Willie Nelson, Olivia Newton-John, Dolly Parton, Dick Powell, Jane Powell, Elvis Presley, Martha Raye, Debbie Reynolds, Tex Ritter, Paul Robeson, Ginger Rogers, Roy Rogers, Diana Ross, Frank Sinatra, Kate Smith, Barbra Streisand, Shirley Temple, Sophie Tucker, Rudy Vallee, Ethel Water, and Mae West.
 This is the ideal reference work for everyone from the mildly curious to the hard-core fan of singing and movie musicals.

 31. PRISON PICTURES FROM HOLLYWOOD by James Robert Parish